 log4j - Architecture

-Log4j API has been designed in layered where each layer provides different object which performs different tasks.
-This makes design flexible and very much extendable in future based on need.
+log4j API follows a layered architecture where each layer provides different objects to perform different tasks.
+This layered architecture makes the design flexible and easy to extend in future.

-There are two type of objects available with Log4j framework.
+There are two types of objects available with log4j framework.

-Core Objects: These are mandatory objects of the framework and required to use the framework.
+Core Objects: These are mandatory objects of the framework.
+They are required to use the framework.

-Support Objects: These are optional objects of the framework and support core objects to perform addition but important tasks.
+Support Objects: These are optional objects of the framework.
+They support core objects to perform additional but important tasks.

-The top level layer is Logger which provides Logger object.
+The top-level layer is the Logger which provides the Logger object.
 The Logger object is responsible for capturing logging information and they are stored in a namespace hierarchy.

-The layer provides objects which are used to format logging information in different styles.
-Layout layer provides support to appender objects to before publishing logging information.
+The layout layer provides objects which are used to format logging information in different styles.
+It provides support to appender objects before publishing logging information.

 Layout objects play an important role in publishing logging information in a way that is human-readable and reusable.

-This is lower level layer which provides Appender object.
-The Appender object is responsible for publishing logging information to various preferred destinations such as a database, file, console, UNIX Syslog etc.
+This is a lower-level layer which provides Appender objects.
+The Appender object is responsible for publishing logging information to various preferred destinations such as a database, file, console, UNIX Syslog, etc.

 There are other important objects in the log4j framework that play a vital role in the logging framework: